Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

 \subsubsection{Case of reductive groups defined over $A$}

-We are now ready to give a positive answer to Question~\ref{conjecture} in the case where $G$ is a reductive group over $A$, such that its fiber at the origin is a quasi-split reductive group whose root datum contains no factor of type $E_8$.
+We are now ready to give a positive answer to Question~\ref{conjecture} in the case where $G$ is a reductive group over $U \subset A$, with $U$ an open subset that contains all points of codimension $1$, and $0 \in U$, such that the fiber of $G$ at the origin is a quasi-split reductive group whose root datum contains no factors of type $E_8$.

-In the following, let $G$ be a (connected) reductive group defined over $A$, and let $G_0$ denote its fiber at the origin.
-Since $G$ is connected, we can associate to it a unique root datum, and hence a unique Chevalley group $\widetilde{G}$ over $\mathbb{Z}$ corresponding to this root datum (see \cite[XXV.~§1.2]{SGA3}).
+In the following, let $k$ be a field of characteristic zero and bounded cohomological dimension that contains a square root of $-1$.
+Let $A$ be an abelian variety over $k$, and let $U \subset A$ be an open subset that contains all points of codimension $1$, with $0 \in U$.
+Let $G$ be a connected reductive group defined over $U$, and denote by $G_0$ its fiber at the origin.
+Since $G$ is connected, it has a well-defined root datum, and hence there exists a unique Chevalley group $\widetilde{G}$ over $\mathbb{Z}$ corresponding to this root datum (see \cite[XXV, §1.2]{SGA3}).
 We then have the following property:

-\begin{proposition} The group $G$ is an étale form of $G_0 \times A$. \end{proposition}
+\begin{proposition} The group $G$ is an étale form of $G_0 \times U$. \end{proposition}

-\begin{proof} First, note that both $G$ and $G_0 \times_{\Spec k} A$ are forms of $\widetilde{G} \times A$.
+\begin{proof} First, note that both $G$ and $G_0 \times_{\Spec k} U$ are forms of $\widetilde{G} \times U$.
 This follows immediately from the fact that $G$ is locally split for the étale topology (see \cite[XXV.~§2.3]{SGA3}), together with the equivalence between split reductive groups and root data (see \cite[XXV.~§1.1]{SGA3}).
-From this, we deduce that $G$ is an étale form of $G_0 \times_{\Spec k} A$. \end{proof}
+From this, we deduce that $G$ is an étale form of $G_0 \times_{\Spec k} U$. \end{proof}

 We can now prove the following the proposition: